 Mission & Philosophy

-The mission of the Family Resource Center, Inc. is to provide education, resources, and services to the community addressing the issues of domestic and sexual violence.
+The mission of the Family Resource Center, Inc. is to provide education, resources, and services to the community addressing the issues of domestic violence, sexual violence, stalking, and child abuse & neglect.

 Family Resource Center Inc., is committed to fostering a community that does not tolerate domestic and sexual violence, understands the dynamics of these issues, and is aware of available resources.
 We are committed to providing a safe, supportive environment for our clients, assuring the provision of information, education, and advocacy to enhance self-esteem and promote healing.
 We are committed to providing a full range of services and resources such as crisis intervention, supportive counseling, legal advocacy, education, and referrals to empower clients to make informed decisions and positive lifestyle changes.